Where should I locate my blog in the site structure?

 2. Different Technologies

 The only reason I can see for hosting a blog on a separate domain would be that the subject matter of the blog is off topic from the main website.
-For example, say you have an e-commerce website that sells sporting goods, but the topic of the blog is primarily focused on mountain biking due to an employee’s passion for the particular sport.
-Sure this blog could be located on the main website however, by being located on a separate URL, the blog could build a community around one aspect of the business, while not having to focus on the other products.
+For example, say you have an e-commerce website that sells sporting goods, but the theme of the blog is primarily focused on mountain biking due to an employee’s passion for the particular sport.
+Sure this blog could be located on the main website, however, by being located on a separate URL, the blog could build a community around one aspect of the business, while not having to focus on the other products.